What is DRM and how it works?

 DRM typically involves using codes that prohibit content copying or limit the number of devices a product can be accessed from.
 Content creators can also use applications to restrict what users can do with their material or encrypt digital media, which can then only be accessed by anyone with the decryption key.

-There are many DRM systems available but Google's Widevine and Apple's Fairplay are the most used across the web.
-Gumlet supports both systems and it ensures universal playback of content regardless of type of device.
+There are many DRM systems available, but Google's Widevine and Apple's Fairplay are the most used across the web.
+Gumlet supports both systems and it ensures universal playback of content regardless of the type of device.